shribadiger/RESTFull-API-NodeJS/Page4.md

 This is very important in case of API failure.
 Client should able to understand and take appropirate action based on the error condition.
 * _Phase 1: The development of Client_
 * _Phase 2: The client is implemented and being used by end users_

+## Architecture of RESTfull API Development ##
+* Request Handler: Handle the incoming request
+* Pre-Processing Chain: Check the authentication details in coming request and validate the inputs request.
+* Route Handler: Validate the request and enrich the request by adding the data required for the request handling component.
+* Controller: Resposible to handle the request to perticular resource.
+* Model: Resource to handle the incoming request.
+* Representation Layer: Representational data will get create for client to view on his/her app.
+* Response Layer: